-From Port Fourchon, supply boats carry equipment and material for bp’s four operated offshore platforms (Atlantis, Mad Dog, Na Kika and Thunder Horse) and drilling rigs.
+From Port Fourchon, supply boats carry equipment and material for bp’s five operated offshore platforms (Atlantis, Mad Dog, Na Kika and Thunder Horse and Argos) and drilling rigs.
 Just a few miles northwest, in the city of Houma, bp maintains the Gulf of Mexico Aviation Logistics heliport.
 Every day, from sunrise to sunset, helicopters move bp employees and contractors to and from their jobs.

-Beyond its four operated platforms, bp holds interests in four other Gulf of Mexico hubs that other companies operate: Mars, Olympus, Ursa and Great White.
+Beyond its five operated platforms, bp holds interests in four other Gulf of Mexico hubs that other companies operate: Mars, Olympus, Ursa and Great White.

 After completing a $10.5 billion acquisition of BHP’s shale assets, bpx energy took over operations in early 2019 of vast new premium positions in Louisiana and Texas.
 The deal represents bp’s largest purchase since buying ARCO in 1999.

 Elsewhere in Louisiana, bp has a major lubricants facility in Port Allen — near the state capital of Baton Rouge — which serves as a regional manufacturing and distribution center for bp Lubricants USA.
 Workers at the facility blend, package and distribute Castrol motor oil and car care products for sale in the United States and for export to markets in the Caribbean, South America, Canada and Mexico. bp’s Castrol business is America’s top motor oil brand for consumers who change their own oil, accounting for nearly a quarter of US consumer motor oil.